Wednesday, October 23, 2024

 All key aspects of Mead Price are easily modified to suit the period and narrative in which you are playing, as the mechanics have distinct [moments] in the rules that helps prevent undesirable secondary effects caused by the modifications.
 This is greatly aided by the use of the draw bag Activation Sequence.
 So the cautionary word is that one should restrict "tweaking" to distinct, contained changes.

-For example, if one were to modify the Events Table for Hastings 1066, then some events might be suitable for Saxons firm atop a hill.
-Instead, one might change one to "all Units of the next Saxon Leader next drawn this Turn advance 2ST off the hill".
-Or perhaps one is playing in Tolkein's world; the event might read "2 random adjacent Units of the next Orc Leader drawn this Turn may not move, as a fight breaks out."
+For example, if one were to modify the Events Table for Hastings 1066, then some events might not be suitable for Saxons firm atop a hill.
+Instead, one might change one to "all Units of the next Saxon Leader drawn this Turn advance 2ST off the hill".
+Or perhaps one is playing in Tolkein's world; the event might read "2 random adjacent Units of the next Orc Leader drawn this Turn may not move, as a quarrel breaks out. between two different tribes"

 Some tweaks that I will be working on:

-2. TTerrain Rules: Only Skirmishers may enter area terrain that is Rough, e.g. Woods, Bogs, Rocky Ground, etc.
+2. Terrain Rules: Only Skirmishers may enter area terrain that is Rough, e.g. Woods, Bogs, Rocky Ground, etc.

 3. Turning:

-5. Units may freely change their facing by any combination of wheeling or rotating, but no corner may move more than a half move; Skirmishers a full move.
+• Otherwise, Units Turn freely by any combination of wheeling or rotating; however, no corner may move more than 1/2 ST, except Skirmishers corners up to a full ST.

 No comments: